rxdock/rxdock/docs/reference-guide/cavity-mapping.rst

 Virtual screening is very rarely conducted against entire macromolecules.
-The usual practice is to dock small molecules in a much more confined region of interest. rDock makes a clear distinction between the region the ligand is allowed to explore (known here as the docking site), and the receptor atoms that need to be included in order to calculate the score correctly.
+The usual practice is to dock small molecules in a much more confined region of interest. |Dock| makes a clear distinction between the region the ligand is allowed to explore (known here as the docking site), and the receptor atoms that need to be included in order to calculate the score correctly.
 The former is controlled by the cavity mapping algorithm, whilst the latter is scoring function dependent as it depends on the distance range of each component term (for example, vdW range >> polar range).
-For this reason, it is usual practice with rDock to prepare intact receptor files (rather than truncated spheres around the region of interest), and to allow each scoring function term to isolate the relevant receptor atoms within range of the docking site.
+For this reason, it is usual practice with |Dock| to prepare intact receptor files (rather than truncated spheres around the region of interest), and to allow each scoring function term to isolate the relevant receptor atoms within range of the docking site.

-rDock provides two methods for defining the docking site:
+|Dock| provides two methods for defining the docking site:

 * Two sphere method
 * Reference ligand method